jmquintana79/jmquintana79.github.io-bkp/_posts/2016-03-21-quick-jekyll.md

 Your blog is now available at: <a href="" target="\_blank">http://localhost:4000</a>.
 In order to stop the server it is only necessary use **(Ctr + C)**.
 On the other hand, while you are developing or customizing the blog, to update changes is necessary stop and re-start the server.

 ## 3. Create a Post

+In order to create easily  a post, page (next point) or another elements it is possible use <a href="http://octopress.org/docs/blogging/" target="\_blank">rake command</a>.
+For this, it is required include a <a href="http://octopress.org/" target="\_blank">**Octopress**</a> "Rakefile" file into your website folder.
+This file include customizable rules to be launched with *rake tasks*.
+Any complete example of "Rakefile" file could be download from official <a href="https://github.com/imathis/octopress" target="\_blank">source website</a>.

 Create posts easily via rake task:

 <pre><code data-trim class="bash">